casper-astro/tutorials_devel/docs/tutorials/snap/tut_spec.md

 ![](../../_static/img/tut_spec/Spectrometer.py_4.8.png)

 In the plot, there should be a fixed DC offset spike; and if you're putting in a tone, you should also see a spike at the correct input frequency.
 If you'd like to take a closer look, click the icon that is below your plot and third from the right, then select a section you'd like to zoom in to.
-The digital gain (-g option) is set to maximum (0xffff_ffff) by default to observe the ADC noise floor.
-Reduce the gain (decrease the value (for a -10dBm input 0x100)) when you are feeding the ADC with a tone, as not to saturate the spectrum.

 Now you've seen the python script running, let's go under the hood and have a look at how the FPGA is programmed and how data is interrogated.
 To stop the python script running, go back to the terminal and press ctrl + c a few times.